Charcoal-SE/charcoal-se.github.io/pings/index.md

 ### There's some other code that I'd like to contribute, who can I talk to to get it included? {#code}

-Just make a pull request to one of our repositories on GitHub, and one of the maintainers will review your code and merge it in.
+Just make a pull request to one of our repositories on GitHub.
+One of the maintainers will review your code and merge it in.
 Note that some projects have Continuous Integration (CI) tests that needs to be passed before that can happen.
 </section>
 <section>